werka0210/metaphlan/README.md

 1. Clone the GitHub repo into a main folder
 2. Create a folder called VirtualPy containing the requirements.txt file into the main folder
+3. Run configure_metaphlan.sh by typing ./configure_metaphlan.sh
+	This will create a Python Virtual Environment containing all the modules needed to run MetaPhlAn See below for more info on Virtual Environments
-3. Download MetaPhlAn from the internet into another folder inside the main folder
+4. Download MetaPhlAn from the internet into another folder inside the main folder
-4. Run datafastq.txt to populate the Data directory by typing qsub "".txt
+5. Run datafastq.txt to populate the Data directory by typing qsub "".txt
-5. Run MetaBowtie2.txt to run Bowtie and save results
+6. Run MetaBowtie2.txt to run Bowtie and save results
-6. Run Graphics4.txt to merge files and create heatmaps
+7. Run Graphics4.txt to merge files and create heatmaps

+*Python Virtual Environments
+The configure_metaphlan.sh script takes 30 min to run.